gurkin33/respect_validation/docs/custom-rules.md

 # Custom rules

-You can also create and use your own rules.
-To do this, you will need to create a rule and an exception to go with the rule.
+You can also create and use your own rules and exceptions.

-To create a rule, you need to create a class that inherits the AbstractRule class and add package with rule module to `Factory`.
+To create a rule, you need to create a class that inherits the AbstractRule class and add package (with the rule module) to `Factory`.
 When the rule is called the logic inside the validate method will be executed.
-Here's how the class should look:
+I will be more clear in example.

+Start with creation of a rule.
+Below you can see a class of a new custom rule:

 ```python
 from respect_validation.Rules.AbstractRule import AbstractRule